-Thank you for your interest in the Loudoun County Animal Services (LCAS) foster program.
-The foster program focuses on providing temporary housing for shelter animals in need!
+The Loudoun County Animal Services (LCAS) foster program focuses on providing temporary housing for shelter animals in need!
 Foster volunteers open their homes and hearts to animals who require extra attention and care, including those who are too young for adoption, require socialization and/or need medical care.
-For more information, check out our Foster Program Flyer (PDF) Opens a New Window. !

 Becoming a foster care provider is a big decision, but a very rewarding one.
 Ask yourself the following questions to determine if you are ready:

 - Does fostering fit into my life and home?
 While in your home, foster animals become a part of your daily routine.
 You will spend time feeding, cleaning and socializing.
 You will also need to be able to make trips to and from the shelter and/or the shelter's contracted veterinarian's office.
 If an emergency should occur, you must be able to promptly transport the animal to a designated veterinarian for treatment.

 - Am I able to separate foster animals from my own animals?
 For the health of all animals, it is best to keep your pets separate from shelter pets.
 An area with no carpet works best.